Spillovers of Program Benefits with Missing Network Links: Introduction

 The rest of this paper is organized as follows.
-Section \ref{section_literature} reviews related literature.
-Section \ref{section_setup} introduces the model setup and the definition of treatment and spillover effects.
-The nonparametric identification is established in Section \ref{section_multiple_proxy}.
-Section \ref{section_estimation_multiple} presents the semiparametric estimation and its asymptotic properties.
-Section \ref{section_simulation} shows the simulation results and Section \ref{section_application} presents an empirical application to study the spillover effect of an information program on insurance take-up decisions of rice farmers.
+Section \ref{section_setup} introduces the model setup and the causal effects of interest.
+Section \ref{subsection_bias} characterizes the bias caused by missing network links.
+Section \ref{section_multiple_proxy} presents our proposed method and main results.
+Section \ref{section_estimation_multiple} outlines the semiparametric estimation and its asymptotic properties.
+Section \ref{section_numerical_empirical} presents the results of the Monte Carlo simulation, naturalistic simulation, and empirical analysis of the `One Laptop per Child' program using real-life network data.
 Section \ref{section_conclusion} concludes.
-All proofs are relegated to the Appendix and the supplementary materials.
+All proofs are provided in the online appendix.